No matter what your current open rates are for your eCommerce email list, we can all agree that we want to improve them.

 So be sure you look at where you’re at now, how you compare to the average, and then set a goal of where you want to be.

-Below are 5 tips to help you bump up your numbers to where you’d like them to be.
+Below are 5 tips to help you bump up your numbers, low open rates or not!

 1. Focus on Deliverability